soliniak/gulp-boilerplate/README.md

 # gulp-boilerplate

-Gulp bolierplate to start project with html as component, sass and js compiler
+Gulp bolierplate to start project with html as components, sass and js compiler.